 - extractors

-3) Whistles by Martyn Gilchrist is an introductory ‘booklet’ with some obscure pix not repeated — well worth getting and studying.
+3) Whistles, by Martyn Gilchrist, is an introductory ‘booklet’ with some obscure pix not repeated — well worth getting and studying.
 This inexpensive one is still available online at Amazon and other book outlets.

 There are other booklets to research, but the pages are few in each.
 Then there are reference police books, collectors’ books, fire brigade books, books with lists, railway and others like how many asylums there were in the UK etc. One needs to build a library.

-Another tremendous help is to find OLD TRADE CATALOGUES by the original dealers.
+Another tremendous help is to find old trade CATALOGUES by the original dealers.
 These would be printed for the original manufacturer OR the retailer that sold for them.
-They help in tracking down different models ( and model numbers ), helping with creating a history of the whistle maker, as well as location of business addresses and varieties, sizes, and materials.
+They help in tracking down different models (and model numbers) helping with creating a history of the whistle maker, as well as location of business addresses and varieties, sizes, and materials.
 For example:

-A) Walton catalog of c.1901 (only made whistles for 6 years).
+Walton catalog of c.1901 (only made whistles for 6 years).
 This catalogue is known to exist &

 would have whistles that he was currently making, along with model numbers.
 When it surfaces it can be added to your fund of records along with all your other catalogs.

-Third is the internet
+Third is the INTERNET.

-Websites devoted to vintage whistles
+- Websites devoted to vintage whistles.

-Facebook pages of collectors
+- Facebook pages of collectors.

-Blogs also focusing on whistles
+- Blogs also focusing on whistles.

-Websites devoted to histories of manufacturers, dates, logos
+- Websites devoted to histories of manufacturers, dates, logos.

-An outstanding source of real time information is to go to patent searches and look for whistle patents and registrations.
+An outstanding source of real time information is to go to PATENT searches and look for whistle patents and registrations.

 We have searched through many times, taking personal copies and studying for details.
 There is a wealth of information only keys away.

 Other COLLECTORS are a fantastic source of information.
 Try to write when you can.
-Share information and exponentially things will snowball for you both.
+Share information and exponential things will snowball for you both.
 Even the newest collector may have a whistle unknown before or very rare, that they came across.

 AUCTION SITES like eBay, Etsy, etc. and others are also a source to see many more whistles than you would normally come across.
 Sometimes the information that the seller has found helps.
 However, a word of caution: some sellers will quote whatever sells the whistle.
 Always check for documentation before taking it as gospel.
 Even a reference to a website may be unsubstantiated.

 Keep PICTURES in a file for reference.
 They are all copyrighted if taken from the net or if sent to you by others, so you can’t share without permission.
 However, for a personal data base they are indispensable.
-You will be surprised how often you will refer to them, cross checking and building your own files.
+You will be surprised how often you will refer to them, cross-checking and building your own files.

 TWG